Part of the TeachMe Series

 However, other chemicals can transiently bind to an enzyme, these are called reversible.
 Reversible inhibitors either bind to an active site (competitive inhibitors), or to another site on the enzyme (non-competitive inhibitors).

-Fig 1 – Diagram to show the effect of competitive and non-competitive enzyme inhibitors.
+Fig 1 – Diagram showing competitive and non-competitive enzyme inhibition

 Competitive Inhibitors